-According to the Bureau of Labor Statistics, inflation reached an 8.6% annual rate.
+According to the Bureau of Labor Statistics, inflation is still holding above an 8% annual rate.

 Consumer-price inflation in America is already at a 40-year high but the surge in commodity prices over the past months, in the wake of Russia’s invasion of Ukraine, gives rise to a key question: Is the global economy now seeing a 1970s-style price shock on top of a supply chain crunch?

 This would be a mistake since where prices go will have an impact on your pocketbook and portfolio, and you need to protect both.
 In a healthy economy, there will always be modest inflation since it serves as a lubricant to the wheels of commerce and keeps economic momentum moving forward.